input-output-hk/partner-chains-smart-contracts/docs/UpdateStrategy.md

 **Minting**:

-- `versionHash` is signed by the committee (using the same multi-signature scheme as the sidechain certificate)
+- `versionHash` is signed by the governance mechanism
 - `versionHash` is stored as the tokenName of the token.
 (This will make it sure that the version datum isn't altered after minting)